 Most of us approach the idea of insurance with caution.
 Often we view it as an unnecessary expense, a luxury, or perhaps just another money-making scam.
 But this is not true.
 It often seems unfair to pour month upon month of hard-earned money into insurance and in many cases never see the fruits of paying these premiums.
 Well, we suggest you put the monologue of insurance’s great injustices on hold, if only for a moment, and spare a thought for your special pet.

 Pet insurance is a real thing.
 In fact, it has witnessed some impressive growth of late.
 If you have a cat, a dog or even a horse, there are a multitude of insurance policies available; your only challenge will be choosing the one that best suits your needs.
 Up until recently we haven’t had any pet insurance for the pets we see available in Australia, however as of October 2018 a company called Pet Cover has started to offer an exotic pet insurance.
-More information can be found on their website: https://www.petcover.com.au/policies/exotics-insurance
+More information can be found on the Exotic Insurances page of their website.

 It’s a great option, however not everything is covered so please read the policy documents carefully before signing up to make sure you get the benefits your pet needs.